Gaoytt/S3-Net/README.md

 </p>

-The proposed framework adopts a scale-adaptive architecture with enhanced high-resolution feature representation for small maritime targets.
+The proposed framework adopts a scale-adaptive architecture with enhanced high-resolution feature representation for fine-grained maritime targets.

 ---